arielfr/universal-address/README.md

 ## Deployment

 This application is currently deployed on a Zeit ([now.sh](http://now.sh)).
-It already have the configurations on `now.json` file.
+Configurations are on `now.json` file.

-If you want to deploy it, you just need to execute:
+If you want to deploy it, what you need is just execute command following:

 ```bash
 now --public -e FB_TOKEN_MESSENGER="XXX" -e FB_TOKEN_PAGE="XXX" -e MONGO_USER="XXXX" -e MONGO_PASSWORD="XXXX" -e MAPQUEST_KEY="XXXX" && now alias
 ```

-You can find it currently here:
+Currently you can find it here:

 [https://universal-address.now.sh](https://universal-address.now.sh)